United Nations Sustainable Development Goals in Land-Use Systems from Resource-Nexus Perspectives

 Dear Colleagues,

-This Special Issue will welcome manuscripts that link the following themes: The Special Issue (SI) focuses on discussing how to address the issue of land resource misallocation hindering regional sustainable development from resource nexus perspectives.
-We will discuss the ability of a nexus approach to assess critical interlinkages across the natural resource (water, energy, food, materials and land), along their value chains, and to enable sustainable resource use pathways, in particular with respect to the SDGs on food (SDG 2), water (SDG 6), energy (SDG 7), cities (SDG 11) production and consumption (SDG 12).
-This provides an opportunity for all scholars to share their knowledge from the multidisciplinary community across the world, including environmental scientist, geographer, ecologist, natural resource scientist.
-We encourage submissions on the integration of natural resource coupling utilization into land use transformation research, and the land use transformation regulation strategies from the perspectives of water, energy, food, materials, and ecological nexus.
-This not only helps to further improve the theoretical system of land use transformation, but also provides a new research perspective for land system optimization and regional sustainable development.
+This Special Issue (SI) focuses on discussing how to address the issue of land-resource misallocation hindering regional sustainable development from a resource-nexus perspective.
+We will discuss the ability of a nexus approach to assess critical interlinkages across natural resources (water, energy, food, materials, and land), along their value chains, and to enable sustainable resource-use pathways, particularly with respect to the SDGs concerning food (SDG 2), water (SDG 6), energy (SDG 7), cities (SDG 11), and production and consumption (SDG 12).
+This provides an opportunity for scholars around the world, including environmental scientists, geographers, ecologists, and natural resource scientists, to share their multidisciplinary knowledge.
+We encourage submissions on the integration of natural-resource coupling into land-use transformation research, and land-use transformation regulation strategies from the perspective of the water–energy–food–materials–ecological nexus.
+This not only helps to further improve theoretical land-use transformation systems, but also provides a new research perspective for land-system optimization and regional sustainable development.

 1. Sustainable utilization of land resources;

-2. Coupled simulation of resource system;
+2. Coupled simulation of resource systems;

 4. The constraining relationship between the misallocation of land resources and sustainable development;

-6. Land use optimization for sustainable development.
+6. Land-use optimization for sustainable development.

 We look forward to receiving your original research articles and reviews.